 Theme Parks in Orlando for teens

 If we’re to be honest, it’s quite difficult to visit Orlando with teenagers and resist the urge to pop into a theme park.
 Most of the main tourist areas will find tall roller coasters and fireworks always in view, and that’s a hard temptation to ignore.

 Each has its own set of thrill rides that are designed to thrill even the hardest teen traveller to please.
-You may find some rides are height restricted.
+Try The Jurassic Park ride at Universal, You may find some rides are height restricted.
 This may affect the tweens in Orlando a little more than the older teenagers in your group.

 The big rides are usually off-limits to tweens due to safety, so although your teens may no longer be interested in taking flight with Dumbo or twirling in the Tea Cups, they may appreciate a thrilling ride with Aerosmith on the Rock ‘n’ Roller Coaster or a launch on Space Mountain.